MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmvirtualpc-uptime.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die Anzahl von Sekunden, die die Windows Virtual PC-Anwendung ausgeführt wurde.
+Die Anzahl von Sekunden, in denen die Windows Virtual PC-Anwendung ausgeführt wurde.

 ## <a name="error-codes"></a>Fehlercodes